 Don’t worry, you won’t be left to your own devices after surgery.
 You will be privy to 2 years of Aftercare from Allure Weightloss Specialists.
 This includes regular contact with a Bariatric Nurse and HCPC Registered Dietitian as standard.
-This is to help encourage those essential and necessary lifestyle changes to ensure the sleeve gastrectomy works as intended.
+This is to help encourage those essential and necessary lifestyle changes to ensure the gastric bypass works as intended.

 Book your gastric bypass today with Allure Weightloss.
-Simply speak to a member of our team to discuss the procedure in and pathway in more depth.
+Simply speak to a member of our team to discuss the procedure and pathway in more depth.
 Allure Weightloss is a CQC registered provider of bariatric surgery in England and Wales.

 Frequently Asked Questions

-You must have a minimum BMI of 35 or a BMI of 30 if you are Asian or Diabetic.
+You must have a minimum BMI of 35 or a BMI of 30 if you have certain other existing comorbidities.
 Speak to our specialists for more information.